GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Testing examples against an inventory YAML

-If you want to go further, you can provide define a `yaml` "inventory" with the plan and output results you want to test.
+If you want to go further, you can define a `yaml` "inventory" with the plan and output results you want to test.

-Continuing with the example above, imagine you want ensure the plan also includes the creation of the A record specified in the `recordsets` variable.
+Continuing with the example above, imagine you want to ensure the plan also includes the creation of the A record specified in the `recordsets` variable.
 To do this we add the `inventory` parameter to the `tftest` directive, as shown below.

 ```hcl
 module "private-dns" {